Tang of Shang: Battle of Mingtiao

 Jie himself escaped and fled to Sanzong.
 The Shang forces under their general Wuzi pursued Jie to Cheng, captured him at Jiaomen, and deposed him, bringing the Xia dynasty to an end.
 Eventually, Jie was exiled in Nanchao.
 Jie would eventually die of illness and Tang succeeded him as paramount King, inaugurating the Shang dynasty.

 King of the Shang

-Tang's reign was regarded as a good one by the Chinese.
+Tang's reign was regarded as a good time by the Chinese.
 He lowered taxes and the conscription rate of soldiers.
 His influence spread to the Yellow River, and many outlying tribes, such as Di and Qiang, became vassal states.
 He also established Anyang as the new capital of China.